-I am currently undertaking a three-year UKRI Innovation Fellowship, jointly funded by the MRC and BBSRC, to investigate the structural basis of antigenic variation among human and avian influenza viruses using a One Health approach.
-Based at the University of Glasgow, I am a member of both the Institute of Biodiversity, Animal Health and Comparative Medicine and the Institute of Health and Wellbeing.
-I am also a member of the multidisciplinary Boyd Orr Centre for Population and Ecosystem Health.
+I am currently undertaking a three-year UKRI Innovation Fellowship, jointly funded by the MRC and BBSRC, based at the University of Glasgow.
+Broadly speaking, my interests lie in the relationships between pathogens and their hosts, the evolution of traits such as resistance, virulence and host preference, and how an understanding of these processes can be used to inform disease control and intervention strategies.
+In Glasgow, I am a member of both the Institute of Biodiversity, Animal Health and Comparative Medicine and the Institute of Health and Wellbeing.
+I am also part member of the multidisciplinary Boyd Orr Centre for Population and Ecosystem Health.

 Areas of Research